 Straight tricast: Identical to a forecast, but with the additional task of picking the third-placed selection.
 Again, any number of combinations can be wagered.

 Tissue: The betting forecast of how an on-course bookmaker thinks the betting on a race will open.

 Treble: An accumulator involving exactly three selections.
 For four or more, these are referred to as 'folds' - four-folds, five-folds, etc.

-Trixie: A type of bet comprising three selections, with doubles (three) and a treble, making four bets in all.
+Trixie: A type of bet comprising three selections.
+They are put in doubles (three) and a treble, making four bets in all.

 Win only: As you might expect, this involves backing a selection to win and you will be paid out only if he does so.

 Yankee: A type of bet comprising four selections and identical to a Lucky 15 except for the removal of singles.
 Therefore there are 11 bets: six doubles, four trebles and a four-fold.
 This can be extended to a 'Super Yankee' (otherwise known as a 'Canadian') by the addition of a fifth selection, making 26 bets.